apache/cloudstack-documentation/source/adminguide/networking.rst

          and therefore, is exposed to the public network.

-   -  **Associate Public IP**: Select this option if you want to assign a public IP address to the VMs deployed in the guest network.
+   -  **Associate Public IP**: Select this option if you want to assign a public IP address to the instances deployed in the guest network.
 This option is available only if
       -  Guest network is shared.